Cardinal claims Catholic Church 'destroyed' documentation of sex abuse

 Among Marx's recommendations included the redefining of confidentiality and secrecy within the church, publicly releasing statistics and details on abuse cases and publishing legal proceedings.

-“The study indicates some documents were manipulated or did not contain what they should have contained ... no specific responsibilities," Marx told NBC News Saturday.
+“The study indicates some documents were manipulated or did not contain what they should have contained ... no specific responsibilities," Marx told NBC News in a press conference Saturday.
 "This refers to the Munich diocese, but I don’t think the German case is an isolated one.”

 The summit began days after a formerly high-ranking American cardinal Theodore McCarrick was expelled from the priesthood after a Vatican investigation found sex abuse allegations against him were credible.